Paolo De Ceglie: 2014–15: Loan to Parma

+2015–16: Loan to Marseille

-On 31 August 2015, De Ceglie was loaned out to French club Olympique de Marseille by Juventus, but his time with the club was disappointing, and he only managed to obtain seven league appearances with the club and 12 in all competitions throughout the season.
+On 31 August 2015, De Ceglie was loaned out to French club Marseille by Juventus, but his time with the club was disappointing, and he only managed to obtain seven league appearances with the club and 12 in all competitions throughout the season.

+2016–17: Final season and departure

 After returning to Juventus in the summer of 2016, and refusing to be transferred to Crotone, De Ceglie was left out of the first squad.
 During the January 2017 transfer window, he similarly refused to be transferred to Serie B side Pisa, despite not having made a single appearance for the Turin side since the 2014–15 season; his agent reported that De Ceglie wanted to see out his contract with Juventus, which expired in June 2017.

 Servette

 After becoming a free agent, De Ceglie trained with Benevento, but was not signed by the club ahead of the 2017–18 Serie A season.
 On 11 January 2018, he was signed by Swiss side Servette on a contract that would keep him with the club until the end of the season.